 - any agreements between the shareholders

-To learn more, read the section in this article "Incorporation: Federal or Provincial Company?".
+To learn more, see “Incorporation: Federal or Provincial Company?” (below).

 Advantages of a Business Corporation